Revised November, 2021.

-Approximately 98 percent of U.S. pistachios are produced in California.
-Other states raising pistachios include Arizona, New Mexico, Texas and Utah.
-Pistachios were produced on 239,000 acres in 2017, producing a total of 600 million pounds of pistachios, resulting in large sales for the United States pistachio industry (NASS 2018).
+Approximately 99 percent of U.S. pistachios are produced in California.
+Pistachios were produced on 250,000 acres in 2017, producing a total of 600 million pounds of pistachios, resulting in large sales for the United States pistachio industry (NASS 2018).

 The unshelled nuts are primarily sold for domestic consumption as a roasted and salted snack food.
 A smaller portion of nuts – often those that are not usable for non-manufactured snacks because they have not split or are badly stained – are used as ingredients in candies, baked goods, ice cream, confectioneries and flavorings.
 They can also be added to dressings, casseroles and other dishes.

 Nutritionally, they boast 12 grams of protein in a 2-ounce serving, which is more than a similar-size serving of cooked halibut; 6 grams of fiber, which is three times more than a similar-size serving of broccoli; and 570 milligrams of potassium, which is more than one large banana.
 (APGA)